 Even though our own sheep are of a breed that yields high-quality fleece that appeals to handspinners, between 25% and 35% of the weight of each fleece doesn’t merit selling.
 That amounts to 150-200 pounds of wool each year from our flock alone.
 Rather than throwing it out, we have explored ways to convert it into the eco-friendly products described below.

-Wool pellets condition your soil, helping it retain water.
-They are thus ideal for growing houseplants that are watered less frequently than optimal.
-They are an eco-friendly replacement for sphagnum/peat moss (the mining of which is not sustainable) with a renewable product.
-They also act as a slow-release form of nitrogen, and are reputed to help repel slugs and impede the growth of weeds.
+Pelletized wool is an all-natural additive to soil, mainly helping it retain water.
+It is thus ideal for growing houseplants that are watered less frequently than optimal.
+It is an eco-friendly replacement for sphagnum/peat moss (the mining of which is not sustainable and releases carbon to the atmosphere).
+It is reputed to help repel slugs and impede the growth of weeds, though we haven’t tested this out ourselves.
+(This year we donated pelletized wool to several Master Gardeners in Baltimore, who will be conducting controlled studies using them).

-A recent study conducted by the University of Vermont – Extension found that when wool pellets were broadcast and then tilled into sandy soil to a 2″ depth, the yield of broccoli increased 3.2-fold for the soil amended with wool pellets compared to broccoli grown without wool pellets.
+Tomatoes are not the only vegetable that benefits from pelletized wool; the University of Vermont – Extension found that when pelletized wool was broadcast and then tilled into sandy soil to a 2″ depth, the yield of broccoli increased 3.2-fold for the soil amended with wool pellets compared to broccoli grown without wool pellets.
+They concluded that pelletized wool represents a viable alternative fertilizer in growing organic vegetables.

-• To use: mix 1/2 C of wool pellets with 1 gallon (enough for a 10″ pot) of potting mix.
+- To use with potted plants: mix 1/2 C of pelletized wool with 1 gallon (enough for a 10″ pot) of potting mix.

-We offer wool pellets (made with wool from our own sheep) for $12 for a 1-lb bag ($20 for two bags), plus shipping (if required).
+We offer pelletized wool (made with wool from our own sheep) for $12 for a 1-lb bag ($20 for two bags), plus shipping (if required).
+Please contact us ([email protected]) for discounted prices if you wish to purchase some in bulk.

 Wool “Sponges”.
 Are you tired of how nasty and slimy conventional sponges become?
 Take advantage of the natural antimicrobial properties of wool!